ABOUT BREAST CANCER

 Follow-up care

-After you finish treatment for breast cancer, you’ll see your oncologist and other members of your health care team on a regular basis, usually about every six months for the first few years.
-After that, you’ll see them every year for many years.
+After you finish treatment for breast cancer, you’ll see your oncologist and other members of your health care team on a regular basis.

 Follow-up care after breast cancer treatment with your oncology team may include: